 News media reports have provided inaccurate information regarding water use targets set by Senate Bill 606 (Hertzberg) and Assembly Bill 1668 (Friedman).
 Neither bill sets fines on water customers for taking a shower and doing laundry on the same day.

 Click here to get the facts on the long-term water efficiency legislation that was signed into effect May 2018.

 Incidents of customers receiving phone calls demanding payment for water bills have come to our attention.
 Please be aware that SDWD does not call customers and demand payment over the phone by asking for a credit card number.
 Additionally, SDWD employees will not request to enter your home for any reason.
 Should this happen, contact the Sheriff's Department immediately.

-The San Dieguito Water District provides potable (drinking) and recycled water to over 37,000 citizens in the communities of Leucadia, Old Encinitas, Cardiff, and portions of New Encinitas.
+The San Dieguito Water District provides potable (drinking) and recycled water to over 38,000 citizens in the communities of Leucadia, old Encinitas, Cardiff, and portions of new Encinitas.
 The remainder of the City is served by the Olivenhain Municipal Water District.
 The San Dieguito Water District is a subsidiary district of the City of Encinitas.
 The City Council also serves as the Board of Directors of the District.

 Recycled water became available within the District in August of 2000.
 The source of the recycled water is tertiary treated wastewater from the San Elijo Water Reclamation Facility located off of Manchester Avenue, just west of Interstate 5.
 Currently recycled water is used for the Encinitas Ranch Golf Course, landscaped traffic medians, homeowner association common areas, and parks.